Date: 01/02/2018

 The recently released Water Account by the Australian Bureau of Statistics reveals serious money in our water tanks.
 ABS research shows Rainwater tanks provided 8% of household consumption or 156 billion litres of water, saving their owners the equivalent of $507 million in water bills in 2013/14.
 The RHAA assessment shows rainwater harvesting systems conservatively provided over 247 billion litres during 2013/14.

-Stuart Heldon, Vice Chairman of the Rainwater Harvesting Association of Australia was curious about the report;
+Stuart Heldon, Vice Chairman of the Rainwater Harvesting Association of Australia (RHAA) was curious about the report;

 Queensland is a good example, the government axed rainwater harvesting legislation in 2012 and plans to run the Gold Coast desalination plant continuously from 2020.
 Rainwater harvesting saved Queenslanders 46 billion litres last year, equivalent to $149 million, a 10% saving on the $1.1 billion they spent on the third highest water charges in the country.